dimdenGD/stock-runner/README.md

 # Stock Runner
 Because of lack of good backtesting tools in JavaScript, I've decided to build my own.
 It uses Polygon.io to get backtesting data, and QuestDB to efficiently store and query the data.
+It's also quite fast and nice to use.
+You can run a 5 year backtest on ALL stocks in 1 minute (on daily ticks).

 ### Installation
 1. Clone the repository